axelvaldez/radical-companies/_posts/4-radical-model/2023-01-17-radical-coops.markdown

  <p>It&rsquo;d be fairly straight forward to do by breaking the &ldquo;one person, one vote&rdquo; rule.
 They could then switch to a <span class="_paradigm">RAD</span>s-based to a system based on contributions, not equality.</p>

 <h1>Pluses and Minuses of RADs</h1>
- <p>Ideally, the whole co-op that makes the switch, but most likely it will be individual co-op members,</p>
+ <p>Ideally, the whole co-op makes the switch, but most likely it will be individual co-op members,</p>
  <ul>
   <li>You could give your <span class="_paradigm">RAD</span>s yiels to a <span class='_paradigm'>Banner</span>.
 For example, if somebody puts up a <span class='_paradigm'>Banner</span> to clean and beautify a nearby river walk, you could give the yield of some of your <span class="_paradigm">RAD</span>s to it.</li>
   <li>When somebody leaves the co-op, they take their <span class="_paradigm">RAD</span>s with them.
 They earned them.
 So, they continue to get whatever is factored through these <span class="_paradigm">RAD</span>s.
 However, they don&rsquo;t receive any new ones.</li>